chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 ## Client dev
 ### Install
 1. Install prereqs for client: `npm install --prefix client/ client`
-2. Install cellxgene server: `pip install -e .` Caveat: this will not build the production client package - you must use the [server install](#install) instructions below to serve web assets.
+2. Install cellxgene server: `pip install -e .` Caveat: this will not build the production client package - you must use the [server install](#install) instructions above to serve web assets.

 ### Launch
 To launch with hot reloading you need to launch the server and the client separately.
 Node's hot reloading starts the client on its own node server and auto-refreshes when changes are made.